smolijar/gitwiki-thesis/src/analysis/persona.md

 # User analysis

 In previous section we mapped the business processes of a small department, developing a user manual for their software.
-Hence I might be forced to make some fatal decisions having a great impact, which are left for interpretation in the task description, let us discuss the archetypal users mentioned in business process model.
+Hence I might be forced to make few decisions with fatal impact, which are left for interpretation in the task description, let us discuss the archetypal users mentioned in business process model.

 This section is a brief user persona definition.
 I intentionally draw back from the lengthly formal persona definition from usability testing [@usability:persona], since detailed persona definition would prove less useful for a one man team.